kutacoder/kutacoder/README.md

 I'm a passionately curious autodidact and an enthusiastic problem solver.

-My projects range from examples of simple ideas to fully working applications.
+My projects range from simple examples of various ideas to fully working applications.
 They are merely attempts to better understand the technological world around me.
 More importantly, they are attempts to provide some sort of value - either to myself or (hopefully 🙏🏼) to you.